JJ/github-pr-contains-action/README.md

         diffDoesNotContain: "TODO|to do"
         filesChanged: 1
         linesChanged: 1
+        waivedUsers: ["dependabot[bot]"]
 ```

 The `bodyContains` variable will include the string that we want the body of the PR to include, such as checked items in a checklist; obviously `bodyDoesNotContain` will hold the opposite, what we don't want to see in the PR body.
 Any of them can have a `|` separated list of words or expressions.
 The PR will check it contains _any_ of the words in `bodyContains` and _none_ of the words in `bodyDoesnotContain`.

 Same patterm for `diff(Contains|DoesNotContain)`.
 Can be a word or list of words you want in the diff (for instance, you want it to _always_ change code so it contains a statement terminator) or don't want in the diff (for instance, you don't want it to include TODOs because people never ever _do_ them).

 > These strings are unwittingly converted into regular expressions, so any regular expression will also work; `[]()+?*` are escaped so that things such as `[.]` work with the literal meaning.
 They can be left empty if you don't need that specific check.

+Finally, `waivedUsers` is a YAML array that contains the users that will be spared from running these checks; if the PR is triggered by one of those users, it will exit with a warning and with a green status.
+By default, it has the value `["dependabot[bot]"]`.
+If you want to edit more and want to keep dependabot PRs from failing, add it to your list.

 An example is used as [.github/workflows/check-PRs-here.yaml](.github/workflows/check-PRs-here.yaml) in this repository as well as [this one, which is the one I use for testing](.github/workflows/pr.yaml).